DanielLMcGuire/Snake-DX/README.md

 ### Features:
 - Variable tick rate, increases as score goes up
 - Fixed (VSYNC) framerate using interpolation
+- 3D (using the same 2D engine with some tweaks, see below)

 ### Screenshots:
 SNAKE2D: